Sitting exams at SLU

 The exam services team arranges invigilators, books exam rooms, handles exam papers and is responsible for procedures related to exam papers.

 If you have any questions about registering for exams, special needs, handing out of exam papers or retakes, first contact your course coordinator or a course administrator at your department.

 If you need to bring electronic medical equipment to the exam, email the exam services team (contact information provided below), describing the type of equipment.
 Also give your contact details.

-You may be eligible for alternative exam arrangements.
-This requires a recommendation from the special learning support coordinator.
+You may be eligible for study support for students with disabilities.
+This requires a recommendation from the study support coordinator.

-Alternative exam arrangements may involve extra time, using a computer with speech synthesis and a spell checker, taking the exam in a smaller group or having the exam divided into two parts which you take on different occasions.
+Such support may include extended time, using a computer with speech synthesis and a spell checker, taking the exam in a smaller group or having the exam divided into two parts which you take on different occasions.

 - You can read more about studying with a disability in the Education Planning and Administration Handbook.

-If you have been granted special learning support and wish to have alternative exam arrangements, contact the course coordinator or the course administrator – preferably at the start of the semester, but no later than 15 days before the exam.
+If you have been granted study support for students with disabilities and want to apply for adapted assessment, contact the course coordinator or the course administrator – preferably at the start of the semester, but no later than 15 days before the exam.
 The examiner decides what arrangements are possible.

-If you have been granted special exam support, you must notify the exam services team at least 15 working days before the exam date.
-You do this by following the instructions and the link in your exam registration in Ladok Student.
+Once you have a decision, you must notify the exam services team at least 15 working days before the exam date.
+You do this by following the instructions and using the link in your Ladok Student exam registration.

 NB.
-Please note that after submitting the form requesting alternative exam arrangements, you must return to Ladok to complete your registration.
+Please note that after submitting the form requesting adapted assessment, you must return to Ladok to complete your registration.
 This is to secure a place.

 Suspected cheating and plagiarism